AndrewLILP/MathsHelp25/documentation/00-devlog.md

 link to google slides
 https://docs.google.com/presentation/d/1fG9rqx6oA5SeOnryd0OQbpjqura3GngSmObRx8QngOA/edit?usp=sharing

+####### May 31
+To do, MUST:
+- finish Auth0 implemention
+- integrate a third party API (graph from Desmos or Geogebra)

+To do, NICE:
+- fix up UI - add a footer to fix scroll problem

 ####### May 22
 Step 1
 Log in functionality for front-end and back-end

-tailwind info in video at 27 minutes
+tailwind info in video at 27 minutes - Bootstrap implemented

 I will probably start with React Bootstrap and evaluate the feasibility of migrating to Tailwing in week 3.

 ####### May 21